sleipner01/sleipner01/README.md

 :mortar_board: Currently, I'm studying for a bachelor's degree in computer science at the Norwegian University of Science and Technology.

 :nerd_face: I started coding in the second year of high school.
 We started out with HTML, CSS, PHP and MySQL.
 I quickly got the hang of it and started some smaller projects on my own.
 The following year we started learning Javascript.
 However, some friends and I decided to drop the course and take the exam privately.
 I eventually became the leader for the "in house revue" at the school, which gave me the opportunity to maintain and create the website for the revue.
-That was the first inished project I got to publish on the world wide web.
+That was the first finished project I got to publish on the world wide web.

 :video_game: I have loved video games since I was 6 years old.
 My first game was Pokémon Fire Red on Nintendo Game Boy.
 Minecraft became my childhood.
 I moved on to FPS games like Counter Strike and Battlefield.
 Believe it or not, now I'm mostly playing Microsoft Flight Simulator... :small_airplane: